beenotung/oklab/compare/README.md

 For each channels part, white color represents the highest value or intensity in that channel; black color represents the lowest value; gray-scale gradient represent the values in-between.

+You can see the color channels of your own images using [split.ts](./split.ts) hosted on: https://oklab.surge.sh

 ## Red-Green Gradient

 ![red-green color channels](images/red-green-rgb-lab.webp)